-Until the storms of 2000, it was not known how long it had been since Picnic Point Marsh had even touched by lake water.
+Until heavy rains and flooding in 2000, it was not known how long it had been since Picnic Point Marsh had even touched by lake water.
 For recorded history, it had been an inland pond without direct contact with contaminants from Lake Mendota water.
-Research by Jill Baum determined that the source of water for this marsh is separate from Lake Mendota hydrology.
+Research by Masters student Jill Baum determined that the source of water for this marsh is separate from Lake Mendota hydrology.

 The marsh has declined in recent years due to a number of factors.
 Changes in rain patterns; run-off patterns from the uplands, the increase of trees on land that was once kept much more open by fire and grazing animals; and the incursions of invasive plants have all changed the ecological dynamics of this place.

 But it remains a beautiful and secluded spot that many visitors to the Preserve never notice, even though they often pass within a few dozen feet of its secret habitat.

 The classic study of the marsh is Jill M. Baum, “Determining Wetland Management Alternatives: The Natural History of Picnic Point Marsh,” M.A.
 Thesis.
 Land Resources, Institute for Environmental Studies, University of Wisconsin-Madison, 2001.

 The photo of the marsh in 1918 (below) is taken from that thesis.